-This hour, we celebrate the theory's hundredth anniversary by talking to Bartusiak about Black Hole: How an Idea Abandoned by Newtonians, Hated by Einstein, and Gambled on by Hawking Became Loved.
+This hour, we celebrate the hundredth anniversary of Einstein's general theory of relativity with author and scholar Marcia Bartusiak.
+Bartusiak's latest book is called Black Hole: How an Idea Abandoned by Newtonians, Hated by Einstein, and Gambled on by Hawking Became Loved.

 We also check in with a local professor whose theory on black holes has some calling him the next Einstein.

 And later, Star Trek writer, producer, and science advisor André Bormanis joins us to talk about black holes in pop culture.